callstack/repack/website/docs/code-splitting/glossary.md

 A [Chunk](#chunk) stored locally on a filesystem (of a mobile device), contrary to a [Remote chunk](#remote-chunk).

+You can learn more about local chunks in the dedicated [Local vs remote chunks guide](./local-vs-remote-chunks).

 ## Remote chunk

 A [Chunk](#chunk) stored remotely on the server, CDN or any other network location, contrary to a [Local chunk](#local-chunk).

+You can learn more about remote chunks in the dedicated [Local vs remote chunks guide](./local-vs-remote-chunks).

 ## Script